davepinch/pinchy.cc/scratchpad.md

 draft: true
 ---

+In a nightmare, I realized I was conscious.
+The nightmarae is realizing that most of time I am not.
+I am a bot.
+I am an automation, most of the time.
+Hold this realization in your mind.

 Microsoft layoffs is a signal of the failure of management.
 A company needs to lay people off if they lose money.
 Microsoft is not in that position.